 Make sure to include page break markers in the text so that the user can determine when they've reached the end of the range.

-To faciliate navigating the alphabetically- and numerically-related entries of an index, use nested
+To facilitate navigating the alphabetically and numerically related entries of an index, use nested

 section elements.
 Many indexes include the number or letter as a heading between